October 24–December 22, 2018

 Image: Installation view, Raoul De Keyser in Print: Silkscreens, Lithographs, Linocuts, and Etchings, CC Strombeek, Grimbergen, Belgium, 2018.
 Photo by Dirk Pauwels

-Raoul De Keyser : oeuvre, organized by Senior Curator Martin Germann at S.M.A.K., Stedelijk Museum voor Actuele Kunst, in Ghent, is the first major survey of the Belgian artist’s work since his passing in 2012.
-The exhibition encompasses over 120 paintings and more than 50 watercolors and drawings spanning De Keyser’s full career.
+Raoul De Keyser : oeuvre, organized by Senior Curator Martin Germann at S.M.A.K., Stedelijk Museum voor Actuele Kunst, in Ghent, was the first major survey of the Belgian artist’s work since his passing in 2012.
+The exhibition encompassed over one hundred and twenty paintings and more than fifty watercolors and drawings spanning De Keyser’s full career.
 A comprehensive catalogue includes texts by Martin Germann, Steven Jacobs, Luk Lambrecht, Bernhart Schwenk, and Philippe Van Cauteren, with artist contributions by Tomma Abts, Maria Eichhorn, Werner Feiersinger, Suzan Frecon, Mary Heilmann, Roland Jooris, Thomas Scheibitz, and James Welling.

 Despite—or precisely because of—their sparse gesturing, De Keyser’s works convey a grandeur that inspires prolonged contemplation.
 Individually as well as collectively, his works revolve around the activity of painting, but also move beyond its physical means to become more than the sum of their parts.
 Their apparent simplicity belies a lengthy gestation period, which is guided largely by intuition rather than by following a preexisting plan.
 "Brain and heart crane to see over the shoulder of the eye," The New Yorker wrote in 2009, "when a willing viewer beholds De Keyser’s unassumingly perfect art."